• Skip to primary navigation

 These truffles are coated in dark chocolate.
 THIS is my favorite Paleo baking chocolate, but you may use whatever brand you like.

-Next, blend the mixture, stopping to scrape the sides every so often.
+2. Next, blend the mixture, stopping to scrape the sides every so often.
 After a minute or two, the mixture will be a fine powder (see below).
 Just keep blending!

-Blend until the mixture starts to clump and can be formed into a ball.
-Note: it's not so much "rolling" into a ball, but pressing the mixture together and then shaping into a sphere.
+1. Blend until the mixture starts to clump and can be formed into a ball.
+Note: it's not so much "rolling" into a ball, but pressing the mixture together and then shaping it into a sphere.
+If you're having trouble molding the filling, then blend some more.
+Or, another option is to add more sweetener.
+For instance, additional honey, maple syrup or 1-2 pitted dates.

-Form the mixture into balls that are about ½ tablespoon in size.
-Set the balls on a small baking sheet or large plate and freeze for at least 10 minutes to set.
+2. Set the balls on a small baking sheet or large plate and freeze for at least 10 minutes to set.

 More Paleo Truffle Recipes

-• Dark Chocolate Turmeric Truffles
+Dark Chocolate Mint Truffles (Paleo, Vegan)

 Print